qtile/qtile/docs/manual/install/slackware.md

 - cairocffi
 - qtile

-Please see the HOWTO for more information on `SlackBuild Usage HOWTO <https://slackbuilds.org/howto/>`_.
+Please see the HOWTO for more information on [SlackBuild Usage HOWTO](https://slackbuilds.org/howto/).